 Or, in serious procedural cases, seek help from an external body.

-Reach out to us at isu.bratislava@outlook.com or talk to us during Welcome Week 2025.
+Reach out to us at isu.bratislava@outlook.com or talk to us during Connect Week 2025.
 We’ll help you with:

 Formalising your draft